wechaty/docusaurus/docusaurus/docs/contributing/overview.md

 ### Writing documentation ✍️

-What's documentation is one of its key strengths?
+Wechaty's documentation is one of its key strengths.
 It's informative and thorough.
 You can help to improve the documentation and keep it relevant as the framework evolves.